zer0glitch/ocpv/roles/power/README.md

 Role Name
 =========

-This role will install Openshift Virtualization.
-The OCP-v and Hyperconverged operators will be installed.
+This role powers on/off a virtual machine

 Requirements
 ------------